kcarnold/cs344/content/units/08nlp-intro/_index.md

 Students who complete this unit will demonstrate that they can:

+- Identify at least two different language understanding tasks that can be addressed using machine learning methods.
-- Describe language modeling as a prediction problem
+- Describe causal language modeling as a prediction problem
+- Explain at least two different approaches for converting text data into a form usable by a machine learning model.
+- Identify both word and character n-grams in a given string.
 - Describe how perplexity relates to log-likelihood and cross-entropy (and the general concept of partial credit in classifiers)
 - Implement basic data manipulation operations in language processing